ggebbie/IsopycnalSurfaces.jl/README.md

 * After setting up the Julia environment (instructions below), check that all tests pass via the following shell command in the repository base directory:
 `julia --project=@. test/runtests.jl`

+* Also see Greg Wagner's package `Isopycnal.jl`.

 # Requirements

-Compatibility with the built-in tests requires Julia 1.6.x.
+Compatibility with the built-in tests requires Julia 1.6+.

 # Setting up project environment